sfarr-epcc/LAMMPS_replica_exchange_example/README.md

 <img src="./imgs/structures.png"  width="600" alt="polymer structures">

-The low and high temperature configurations of the polymer and show in the image.
+The low and high temperature configurations of the polymer are shown in the image.